 When answering the question, make sure to mention the caveats of cross-docking as well, especially with respect to the company’s product line.

-There are several approaches to this problem, such as the average-max method and King’s method.
+This problem has several approaches, such as the average-max and King’s methods.
 For your answer, discuss the advantages and disadvantages of the method(s).
-Also, mention other factors that you would include in your estimations, such as fill rate, cost, and historical data.
+Also, mention other factors you would include in your estimations, such as fill rate, cost, and historical data.

 The mathematical questions will test your ability to quantify real-world scenarios and create algorithms and frameworks to solve them.

-When considering the different metrics for this problem, keep in mind the context of the company’s product and the specific business problem.
-Some common metrics for high demand include sales velocity, backorders, service level, and forecast metrics (bias, accuracy, value added).
-Similarly, low supply can be measured by lead time, fill rate, inventory turnover ratio, etc.
+When considering the different metrics for this problem, remember the context of the company’s product and the specific business problem.
+Some common high-demand metrics include sales velocity, backorders, service level, and forecast metrics (bias, accuracy, value-added).
+Similarly, lead time, fill rate, inventory turnover ratio, and low supply can be measured.

-In the context of the question, ride requests, average wait time, driver utilization rate, and surge pricing could be important indicators.
+In the question context, ride requests, average wait time, driver utilization rate, and surge pricing could be important indicators.

 To establish a clear threshold, companies often rely on a mix of quantitative data, industry benchmarks, and business strategy considerations.
 For instance, a luxury brand may intentionally limit supply to maintain exclusivity, while a mass-market company might seek to meet nearly 100% of demand.
 The “right” threshold often depends on the company’s goals, target market, and positioning.

-Tip: Ask clarifying questions to understand what these benchmarks are, the scope of the problem, and so on.
+Tip: Ask clarifying questions to understand these benchmarks, the problem’s scope, and so on.

 Let’s say you’re working on the ads team at Facebook.
 Fill rate in ads is defined as the number of overall impressions divided by potential opportunities.